TangoSensory/WordChallengeBP/README.md

 -	Logging
 -	Xml comments
 -	Checking input or output file permissions
--	Test coverage is very limited.
-Tests are there to demonstrate knowledge of testing tools and techniques, not cover the entire solution in this case
+-	TEST COVERAGE IS DELIBERATELY LIMITED.
+Tests are there to demonstrate knowledge of testing tools and techniques, not cover the entire solution in this case.
+See ChallengeSolverTests and WordDictionaryCacheTests for properly coded examples
 -	TDD for the reason above
 -	All actions are synchronous.
 In a console app with no additional functionality, this makes perfect sense, in most real-word scenarios IO will usually be async
 -	Error messages are magic strings.
 In a production scenario, these may be centralised or localised for multi-language support.
 This eases message management and helps make unit testing more robust